shaynekilleen/protoc-gen-persist/docs/index.md

         // are set, this must be one of TYPE_ENUM, TYPE_MESSAGE
         // TYPE_GROUP is not supported
         optional google.protobuf.FieldDescriptorProto.Type proto_type= 2;
-        // if proto_label is not setup we consider any option except LABAEL_REPEATED optional google.protobuf.FieldDescriptorProto.Label proto_label = 3;
+        // if proto_label is not setup we consider any option except LABEL_REPEATED optional google.protobuf.FieldDescriptorProto.Label proto_label = 3;
     }
     repeated TypeDescriptor types = 1;